Impact of AI on Translation Services

 Should language translators be concerned about their future careers?
-With the increase in automated machine translation tools and the rapid advancements in artificial intelligence, language translation agencies look set to replace linguists with technology.
+With the increase in automated machine translation tools and the rapid advancements in artificial intelligence, language translation agencies offering certified translation services look set to replace linguists with technology.

 The naysayers point to the downturn in human involvement within the automobile industry and agriculture.
-Manufacturers are also starting to replace manpower with deep learning machines.
+Manufacturers are also starting to replace manpower with deep-learning machines, such as ChatGPT.

 The progress being made in the field of AI has given rise to debates regarding the physical and economic impact automation will have on society.
 It is inevitable that unemployment will rise sharply.

-But once the dust settles, automation technology could save companies in Europe, UK and the US from going out of business or sending manufacturing overseas.
-The Association for Advancing Automation says, “embracing robotics will ensure a new manufacturing renaissance.”
+But once the dust settles, automation technology could save companies in Europe, the UK and the US from going out of business or sending manufacturing overseas.
+The Association for Advancing Automation says, “Embracing robotics will ensure a new manufacturing renaissance.”

-A joint study conducted by Oxford University’s Department of Engineering Science and Oxford Martin School estimate that 47% of jobs in the US could become the role of robots.
+A joint study conducted by Oxford University’s Department of Engineering Science and Oxford Martin School estimates that 47% of jobs in the US could become the role of robots.

-The research revealed that jobs in transportation, logistics, the service industry, office and administration support are all likely to adopt automation technology.
-But it’s not only uneducated and low-to-middle skilled workers that are at risk of losing their jobs to machines.
+The research revealed that jobs in transportation, logistics, the service industry, and office and administration support are all likely to adopt automation technology.
+But it’s not only uneducated and low-to-middle-skilled workers that are at risk of losing their jobs to machines.

-In a recent article in the Guardian, renowned physicist, Stephen Hawking warned that “the rise of artificial intelligence is likely to extend this job destruction into the middle classes.”
+In a 2018 article in the Guardian, renowned physicist Stephen Hawking warned that “the rise of artificial intelligence is likely to extend this job destruction into the middle classes.”
 In his book, “Humans Need Not Apply,” Jerry Kaplan comments automation is “blind to the colour of your collar.”

-The language translation industry is a case-in-point.
+The language translation industry is a case in point.
 But the wave of destructive technology does not end there.
-Deep learning machines are also being used in the field of medicine, E-discovery in the legal translation sector and various aspects of journalism.
+Deep learning machines are also being used in the field of medicine, E-discovery in the legal translation services sector and various aspects of journalism.
 But for all these industries, AI technology could provide a real boom.

-During the industrial revolution of the 18th Century when textile workers were replaced by Luddites, there was widespread concern that machines and steam engines would desecrate people’s livelihoods.
+During the industrial revolution of the 18th Century, when Luddites replaced textile workers, there was widespread concern that machines and steam engines would desecrate people’s livelihoods.

-There were similar concerns when banks began installing automated teller machines (ATM) in the 1980’s.
-Whilst banks initially handed out redundancies, ATM’s reduced the running cost of a single branch which enabled banks to open more local branches in response to customer demand.
+There were similar concerns when banks began installing automated teller machines (ATMs) in the 1980s.
+Whilst banks initially handed out redundancies, ATMs reduced the running cost of a single branch which enabled banks to open more local branches in response to customer demand.
 As a result of additional branches, more jobs were created.

 In the present moment, language translation is flourishing thanks to machine learning.
 The increase in demand for localisation and marketing translations has exploded in recent times thanks to the widespread reach of the internet.

-As companies expand into foreign territories, there will be even greater demand for digital content to be translated.
+As companies expand into foreign territories, there will be an even greater demand for digital content to be translated.
 Reports show that 46% of consumers are more likely to purchase from a brand when the advertising is presented in their native language.
+Consequently, this means that more and more companies and brands in the United Kingdom will require help from an expert translation agency.

-Machine translation tool may help to speed up the translation process, but AI is still behind human capacity to understand the subtlety of language.
+Machine translation tools may help to speed up the translation process, but AI is still behind the human capacity to understand the subtlety of language and the context of the translated text.
 Pessimists may argue it’s only a matter of time before deep learning can produce the same results as a linguist.
 But machines will also create more jobs for linguists.

 As it becomes more essential for companies to communicate with cross-border audiences, there will be a higher demand for more content to be translated.